Quantum Advantage in Locally Differentially Private Hypothesis Testing: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No. RS-2024-00452156), in part by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2023-00229524, Quantum Certification and Its Applications to Quantum SW (QC\&QSW)), and in part by the NRF grant funded by the Korea government (MSIT) (No. RS-2025-00561467).
+This work was supported in part by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No. RS-2024-00452156), in part by the NRF grant funded by the Korea government (MSIT) (No. RS-2025-00561467, RS-2024-00408613), in part by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2023-00229524, Quantum Certification and Its Applications to Quantum SW (QC\&QSW); RS-2023-00215700, Trustworthy Metaverse: Blockchain-Enabled Convergence Research; RS-2025-02304540; RS-2025-25464876; RS-2025-25464616), and in part by IITP grant funded by the Korea Media and Communications Commission (KMCC) (No. RS-2026-25514346, Persona AI Model Technology Based on Accumulated Media Consumption Histories).

 \begin{IEEEbiography}[{ }]{Seung-Hyun Nam} (Member, IEEE) received the B.S. and M.S. degrees in Electrical Engineering from Pohang University of Science and Technology (POSTECH), Pohang, South Korea, in 2018 and 2020, respectively, and Ph.D. degree in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2024.
 He is currently a post-doctoral researcher with Information \& Electronics Research Institute, KAIST.
 His research interests include (both classical and quantum) information theory, statistical inference, differential privacy, and information theoretic security. \end{IEEEbiography}